I thank my friend, Saurabh Dwivedi, for bringing up this topic and initiating this debate.

 Whether ROE is meaningful for stock market investors

-Once the offering price of shares differs from BVPS, ROE loses its significance for intended purchaser.
+Once the offering price of shares differs from BVPS, ROE loses its significance for the intended purchaser.

 If the investor buys shares of company B, then she would hold a share of B costing INR 20 having an EPS of INR 2.
 The effective profitability ratio for her would not stay at ROE levels of 20%, as per earlier calculations of EPS/BVPS or PAT/Equity.
 Instead, Effective profitability ratio applicable for her now would be 10% (EPS of INR 2/Acquisition cost of INR 20).
 This is an example of buying a stock with perceived excellent value at a premium.